What Is the Greatest Common Factor of 75?

 To find the GCF of 75 and another number, follow these steps:

 - Prime Factorize Both Numbers: Start by breaking down both numbers into their prime components.
-Here's one way to look at it: if comparing 75 and 45, we already know 75 = 3 × 5².
+Take this: if comparing 75 and 45, we already know 75 = 3 × 5².
 For 45, the prime factorization is 3² × 5.

 - Identify Common Prime Factors: Look for primes present in both factorizations.
 Here, both numbers share 3 and 5.